 This is a summary of the current SEAP (for example) or the city energy strategy: visions and objectives.
 This sections summaries what are the city targets in terms of energy consumption and CO2 emission, for middle and long term.
 In this section the city can also indicate what are the main sectorial measures/actions it is undertaking to achieve its CO2/energy saving goals.

-Part B - Evaluation of the city’s energy strategy and transformation process
+Part B - Evaluation of the City’s energy strategy and transformation process

 Introduction: explaining shortly the concept of transformation (in complex systems)